 Separate to reports, parents will have ready access to information about their child’s current levels, progress and development.
 We encourage parents to touch base with their child’s mentors regularly for more informal feedback.

-Alatus School® is subject to registration as an Independent School and minimum viable enrolment for Term 1, 2020.
+Alatus School® is subject to registration as an Independent School, finalising premises and minimum viable enrolment.